jsilvestre/tasky/README.md

     npm install
     npm run dev # starts everything you need

-When you have made your modification, you will have to build the application **in a separate commit**.

-    npm run build
-    git add --all build/
-    git commit -m "Built"
-    git push origin master

-And then submit your PR!

 **DISCLAMER**
 Windows users, the build system assume that you can run the following UNIX commands: